saltstack/salt/SECURITY.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

+## Reporting a Vulnerability - Private Disclosure Process

-The SaltStack Security Team is available at saltproject-security.pdl@broadcom.com for
+The Salt Project Security Team is available at
-security-related bug reports or questions.
+saltproject-security.pdl@broadcom.com for security-related bug reports or
+questions.
+Emails will be addressed within 3 business days.

 We request the disclosure of any security-related bugs or issues be reported
 non-publicly until such time as the issue can be resolved and a security-fix
 release can be prepared.
 At that time we will release the fix and make a public
 announcement with upgrade instructions and download locations.

+**IMPORTANT: Do not file public issues on GitHub for security vulnerabilities**

+## Proposed Email Content

+Provide a descriptive subject line and in the body of the email include the following information:

+* Basic identity information, such as your name and your affiliation or company.
+* Detailed steps to reproduce the vulnerability  (POC scripts, screenshots, and logs are all helpful to us).
+* Description of the effects of the vulnerability on Salt and the related hardware and software configurations, so that the VMware Security Team can reproduce it.
+* How the vulnerability affects Salt usage and an estimation of the attack surface, if there is one.
+* List other projects or dependencies that were used in conjunction with Salt to produce the vulnerability.

+## When to report a vulnerability

+* When you think Salt has a potential security vulnerability.
+* When you suspect a potential vulnerability but you are unsure that it impacts Salt.
+* When you know of or suspect a potential vulnerability on another project that is used by Salt.

 ## Security response procedure

-SaltStack takes security and the trust of our customers and users very
+We take security and the trust of our customers and users very
 seriously.
 Our disclosure policy is intended to resolve security issues as
 quickly and safely as is possible.

 1. A security report sent to saltproject-security.pdl@broadcom.com is assigned to a team
     member.
 This person is the primary contact for questions and will
     coordinate the fix, release, and announcement.

 2. The reported issue is reproduced and confirmed.
 A list of affected projects
     and releases is made.